UT-ADL/autoware_mini_practice/practice_7/README.md

 ### Expected outcome
 * Understand how the traffic light bounding box images are extracted from the image and how they are sent to the neural network model for classification.
-* Understanding the local planner's role in reacting to the traffic light status.
 * A node that extracts bounding box images of traffic lights and outputs the classification results for the local planner to react to traffic lights' changing statuses.
+* Understanding how the traffic light statuses are converted to collision points in the local planner.